Getquin Review 2026: Still the Best “Free” Portfolio Tracker for European Investors?

-Before Getquin, I used Excel.
-It’s possible to get a decent dashboard with up-to-date stock data, but it felt like walking on legos every time I had to update it.
+Before Getquin, I personally just used Excel and YNAB.
+It’s possible to get a decent dashboard in Excel with up-to-date stock data, but it felt like walking on Legos every time I had to update it.
 And even using the fanciest designs it remained anything but user-friendly in my opinion.

 How to get started with Getquin